Monthly Archives: December 2009

 I’ve only had two book-related thrills, actually.
 One was when Laura, my now-agent, rang to say she liked my first three chapters and could I send the rest. (“Of course!”
 I trilled, mentally calculating how long it would take me to actually write ‘the rest’.)
 At the time, I was in a conference room at the ad agency I was freelancing at (I copywrite to keep myself in lipgloss and ankleboots), and when we hung up, I did a little leapy dance around the table, yelping for joy.
 I then turned around to find the head of client services staring at me, with a gaggle of suits in tow.

 The second time I felt a proper book thrill was when Laura rang to say that HC had made an offer.
 I hung up the phone and smiled so hard that I felt like I should have rays of light beaming from my body, like that nuclear dude in Heroes.
 It was late Friday afternoon and everyone else was still at work, so I went to the Botanist by myself, ordered a glass of champagne and smoked a celebratory cigarette, and texted everyone I know to tell them.
 (One reply – ‘That’s great, but who is this?’ – sort of put things in perspective.
 Thanks Greg.)
-Then I went out for dinner with Foxy and some friends, and drank so much champagne that the next day that when I met a girlfriend for coffee, I was forced to lie down on a park bench for a little while because walking was quite frankly out of the question.
+Then I went out for dinner with some friends, and drank so much champagne that the next day that when I met a girlfriend for coffee, I was forced to lie down on a park bench for a little while because walking was quite frankly out of the question.
 Champagne is a vengeful little bitch sometimes.

 I think it would be highly exciting if I ever saw someone reading it, but I think that’s unlikely.
 Martin Amis wrote in Experience that he saw someone reading The Rachel Papers on the tube once, but he’d never seen anyone reading anything of his since.